|

 Use manila

-folders by time period, for each area
+folders by time period, for each area of interest.

 2. Use a